jonfryd/tifoon/README.md

 # Features

-* Scan a configurable list of networks via nmap TCP SYN stealth port scanning (requires executing Tifoon with root/administrator privileges, unprivileged execution results in the slower TCP connect scanning being used)
+* Scan a configurable list of networks via nmap for open TCP ports
 * Runs periodic scans using either a local nmap install or Docker (nmap image downloaded automatically)
 * Determine exact changes compared to a configurable baseline
 * Save scan results as YAML or JSON files